Five Seattle coffee shops that aren’t Starbucks

 5. Sound Coffee and Morsel

-The last best coffee shops in Seattle is Sound Coffee and Morsel.
-The coffee shop in the University District promises delicious coffee and palatable American food to the university students and tourists.
+The last one of our best coffee shops in Seattle list is Sound Coffee and Morsel.
+The coffee shop in the University District promises delicious coffee and palatable American food to university students and tourists.
 To provide quality coffee, the cafe purchase coffee and milk only from regional roosters.
 There are some dishes on the menu written in chalk on the board.